 And he’s not far off.
 The term “Nest” is used by Burning Hearth to label the decentralized nodes that are based out of the bigger Burner cities.
 It can be complicated to keep them on the same page, but in fact, the specialization that comes from each city is another one of Burning Hearth’s strengths.

 This flexibility is the core of Burning Hearth.
-It started with feeding people but our mission and the world is constantly changing.
-While the end of the world has happened before, and will likely happen many more times during our lives, our mission, isn’t to hold on to any of the old worlds; but rather, to keep looking forward and creating the world where we want to live.
+It started with feeding people, but our mission and the world are constantly changing.
+While the end of the world has happened before and will likely happen many more times during our lives, our mission isn’t to hold on to any of the old worlds, but rather to keep looking forward and creating the world where we want to live.